-Category I contains small and lightweight channelizing and delineating devices, which includes cones, tubular markers, flexible delineator posts and drums, all without any accessories or attachments.
+Category I contains small and lightweight channelizing and delineating control devices which includes cones, tubular markers, flexible delineator post and drums, all without any accessories or attachments.

 Category II includes temporary traffic control devices that are not expected to produce significant vehicular velocity changes to impacting vehicles.
-These devices, which shall weigh 45 kg (100 lbs.) or less, include Type III barricades, portable sign supports with signs, and intrusion alarms.
+These devices which shall weigh 45 kg or less, include Type I, II and III barricades, portable sign supports with signs, and intrusion alarms.
 Also included are drums, cones, and vertical panels with accessories or attachments.

 Category III includes temporary traffic control devices that are expected to cause significant vehicular velocity changes to impacting vehicles.
-These devices, which weigh more than 45 kg (100 lbs.), include temporary barrier, temporary impact attenuators, and truck-mounted attenuators.
+These devices which weigh more than 45 kg include temporary barrier, temporary impact attenuators, and truck-mounted attenuators.

 Category IV includes portable or trailer-mounted devices such as arrow panels, variable message signs, temporary traffic signals and temporary area lighting.
-Note that certification compliance to NCHRP Report 350 or MASH criteria is not required for Category IV devices.